nicolaspernoud/atrium/README.md

 - [ ] Remove axum macros
 - [ ] Check that there is enough tests
 - [ ] OnlyOffice connector for documents editing
-- [ ] Allow direct usage of user/password for Davs
 - [ ] Reduce compiled file size (strip symbols, etc.)

 ### Frontend